John Totleben

-John Thomas Totleben (born February 16, 1958 in Erie, Pennsylvania) is an American illustrator working mostly in comic books.
+John Thomas Totleben (born February 16, 1958) is an American illustrator working mostly in comic books.

 Biography

 After studying art at Tech Memorial in Erie, Totleben attended The Kubert School for one year.
 He then spent several years working for comics editor Harry "A" Chesler, producing illustrations for the Rubaiyat of Omar Khayyam; which never saw print.
 His first published work appeared in Heavy Metal in January 1979.

-His first success in American comics, and still his best-known work, was as the inker of pencilled art by Stephen R. Bissette for the DC Comics title Swamp Thing, when the series was being written and reinvented by Alan Moore.
+His first success in American comics, and still his best-known work, was as the inker of pencilled art by Stephen R. Bissette for the DC Comics title The Saga of The Swamp Thing, when the series was being written and reinvented by Alan Moore.
 Totleben and Bissette joined the series in 1983 shortly before Moore.
 Totleben's style was unusual for the time, and is still distinctive among U.S. comics artists, for its fluid layouts and heavily detailed rendering using a combination of stippling and hatching.
 He also painted covers for the series in oils and acrylic.
 Totleben inked the story in Swamp Thing #37 (June 1985) which introduced the John Constantine character.

 Beginning in 1988, Bissette and Totleben co-created and edited the horror anthology Taboo.
 It showcased a wide range of writers and artists, from mainstream to semi-underground, and is best known as the original venue for the acclaimed graphic novel From Hell.

 Totleben's most ambitious comics project was with Moore again, on the third volume of Miracleman, which he pencilled and inked.
 Response to his art was so strong that Eclipse Comics retained him as the series' sole artist after changing artists several times in the previous volume despite delays caused by his newly diagnosed eye disease, retinitis pigmentosa.
 Totleben's art was praised as "one of the premier exemplars of the entire superhero genre."